Accion Newspaper: First Edition

 On January 14, 2004, Álvarez released the first edition of what became known as Acción Newspaper.
 At first it was issued bi-weekly, due to its limited readership.
 However, it rapidly gained attention, with its 100-percent sports content, gleaned both from local activities and worldwide sports venues of interest to Spanish readers.

 The newspaper covers sports stories from local soccer leagues to the Super Bowl.
 It has become known as "El Semanario de los Deportistas" due to its in-depth coverage in the local sports: soccer, baseball and basketball leagues.

 In 2005 the newspaper began publishing weekly, on Thursdays.
 In 2011, Acción Newspaper began distributing their additions on Fridays instead of Thursdays.

-Areas of distribution
+Distribution

-Acción Newspaper is distributed in more than 30 metropolitan cities:

-Atlanta, Alphareta, Austell, Buford, Chamblee, College Park, Conyers, Cumming, Douglasville, Doraville, Duluth, East Point, Fayetteville, Forest Park, Flowery Branch, Gainesville, Hapeville, Jonesboro, Lawrenceville, Lilburn, Mableton, Marietta, Norcross, Oakwood, Riverdale, Roswell, Sandy Springs, Smyrna, Suwanee, Tucker and Union City.
+Acción Newspaper is distributed in more than 30 metropolitan cities: Atlanta, Alphareta, Austell, Buford, Chamblee, College Park, Conyers, Cumming, Douglasville, Doraville, Duluth, East Point, Fayetteville, Forest Park, Flowery Branch, Gainesville, Hapeville, Jonesboro, Lawrenceville, Lilburn, Mableton, Marietta, Norcross, Oakwood, Riverdale, Roswell, Sandy Springs, Smyrna, Suwanee, Tucker and Union City.